markur4/plotastic/paper.md

 supports extensive customization options.
 In essence, `plotastic` establishes a protocol for configuring statical analyses through plotting parameters.
-This approach streamlines the process, translating `seaborn` parameters into statistical terms, providing researchers and data scientists with a cohesive and user-friendly solution in python.
+This approach streamlines the process, translating `seaborn` parameters into statistical terms, allowing researchers to focus on correct statistical testing and less about specific syntax and implementations.

+and
+data scientists with a cohesive and user-friendly solution in python.

 # Statement of need